vidadex/Udacity-Quiz-App/README.md

 Quiz App : General Knowledge App

 This quiz is designed to test your ability on general knowledge question in various areas

+This is the link to my apk file: https://drive.google.com/open?id=1lw8T_igdVl3cNUhfCvPwQ4HKeUO0UFud